hivejs/docs/README.md

 # Hive.js Documentation
 Hello stranger!
 This repository will familiarize you with the setup and the internals of Hive.js.
+The version covered by this documentation is Hive.js v0.7.

 Checkout the [table of contents](SUMMARY.md), if you don't see it on the left.